fdmsantos/terraform-aws-kinesis-firehose/README.md

 **To Enable Encryption:** `enable_s3_encryption = true`

-**Note:** For other destinations, the `s3_` variables are used to configure the required intermediary bucket before delivery data to destination
+**Note:** For other destinations, the `s3_` variables are used to configure the required intermediary bucket before delivery data to destination.
+Not Supported to Elasticsearch and Splunk destinations

 ```hcl
 module "firehose" {